LucasZorzin/LucasZorzin/README.md

 # 💫 About Me:
 👋 Hi there!
-I'm Lucas Zorzin, a Full-Stack Developer and a Computer Engineering Student from Buenos Aires, Argentina.<br>I consider myself as a well-organised person and problem solver with high attention to detail.<br>I'm interested in taking part in projects that required me to work outside my comfort and knowledge set.<br><br><br>🛠️ SKILLS<br><br> •FRONT-END: HTML, CSS, JavaScript, React.js, Next.js, Bootstrap, Sass, jQuery.<br><br> •BACK-END: Node.js, Express, Knes.js, Mongoose.<br><br> •DATABASES: MongoDB, MariaDB, MySQL, Firebase.<br><br> •DESIGN: Figma, Photoshop, Illustrator.<br><br> •CMS: Wordpress, Shopify.<br><br> •GIT
+I'm Lucas Zorzin, a passionate frontend developer with over three years of experience in designing and developing web and mobile applications.
+I’m currently working at Widergy, a leading software solutions company in the energy sector, where I use React.js and React Native.
+I'm also the founder of Accesirium, a personal project that enables users to create online stores and receive orders via WhatsApp easily and quickly.

+I consider myself an organized, motivated, and problem-solving person with a strong attention to detail.
+I’m deeply interested in all areas of programming and eager to work on ambitious projects that challenge me beyond my comfort zone and current knowledge.

+My academic background includes a Bachelor’s Degree in Information Security (currently pursuing) at Siglo 21 University, a Full Stack Web Development course completed at Coderhouse, and 16 completed subjects from the Computer Engineering program at La Matanza University.

+🛠️ These experiences have given me strong knowledge in:

+• FRONT-END: HTML, CSS, JavaScript, React.js, Next.js, Bootstrap, Sass, and jQuery.

+• BACK-END: Node.js, Express, Knes.js, and Mongoose.

+• DATABASES: MongoDB, MariaDB, MySQL, and Firebase.

+• DESIGN: Figma, Photoshop, and Illustrator.

+• CMS: WordPress and Shopify.

+• GIT

 ## 🌐 Socials: